top of page

 To achieve that expansion, crews would need to excavate into a hillside directly below a private residence.
 Without a slope easement — and without the homeowner’s approval — traditional excavation and full geogrid-based wall solutions were not viable.

 At worst, excavation would have come within two inches of the home’s foundation.
+That wasn’t acceptable.

 The Engineering Constraint